BEL APPART LE CANNET.COM

 Saint-Honorat is a discreet treasure—an absolute must-see.

-At the southern tip of the island stands a fortified monastery from the 11th century, the emblem of the site.
+dating from the 11th century, the emblem of the site.
 It is an exceptional historical and spiritual gem, blending defensive architecture with monastic life.

 The site is open all year round, and visits are free and self-guided (entrances, cloisters, and chapels are accessible to visitors).